Training structure

 Faculty of Science

-This course aims to integrate the knowledge (geological and in terms of analytical tools) acquired up to the 5th semester of the bachelor's degree, and to apply it to the discovery of the architecture of the subsoil and the dynamics of the fluids it contains.
-It is structured around five axes:
+This course unit aims to integrate the knowledge (geological and in terms of analytical tools) acquired up to the fifth semester of the bachelor's degree and apply it to the discovery of the architecture of the subsurface and the dynamics of the fluids it contains.
+It is structured around five areas:

-Introduction of near-surface reconnaissance and characterization techniques applied to reservoirs (surface and well geophysics, hydrogeological measurements, sediment core studies);
+-Introduction to techniques for recognizing and characterizing the near surface applied to reservoirs (surface and well geophysics, hydrogeological measurements, sediment core studies);

-- Acquisition of part of the data on an experimental site using dedicated field measurement workshops;
+- Acquisition of some of the data at an experimental site through dedicated measurement workshops (fieldwork);

-- Processing, analysis and interpretation of data acquired with dedicated software as well as additional data from laboratory measurements;
+- Processing, analysis, and interpretation of data acquired using dedicated software, as well as additional data from laboratory measurements;

 Hydrology